 Thanks to the generosity of our communities and the dedication of many volunteers around the region, our services are free.

-The Waikato/Bay of Plenty Division Cancer Society liaison nurses are experienced nurses with specialised knowledge and skills in supporting people with cancer in the community.
+Waikato/Bay of Plenty Cancer Society supportive care nurses are experienced nurses with specialised knowledge and skills in supporting people with cancer in the community.

-Following a cancer diagnosis, our friendly liaison nurses can provide:
+Following a cancer diagnosis, our friendly nurses can provide:

 - assessment and support to manage the side effects of treatment

-- a link to other health care professionals and community services
+- referrals to other healthcare professionals and community services

-- referrals to other Cancer Society services and support groups.
+- links to other Cancer Society services and support groups.